transkatgirl/KatWebSite/examples/html/core.md

 All the implemented Renderers at the time of writing are listed below:
 - `data` - Loads data files contained in `builder.default_dirs.data_dirs` and parses them into Liquid variables.
-- `liquid` - Enables per-file Liquid templating, and discards all input files which don't contain frontmatter.
+- `liquid` - Enables per-file Liquid templating and frontmatter data parsing.
 - `sass` - Compiles SASS files into CSS.
 - `markdown` - Compiles Markdown files into HTML.
 - `sanitizer` - Heavily sanitizes untrusted HTML files.